 The Role Probability Plays in Roulette

-In essence, probability is the backbone of all mathematics that are used not only in roulette, but in other casino games as well, which is the reason why players should gain proper knowledge of it.
+In essence, probability is the backbone of all mathematics used not only in roulette, but in other casino games as well, which is why players should gain proper knowledge of it.

-At first, roulette fans might find it a bit hard to figure out what probability is as it is used to determine what is the likelihood of a certain outcome to present itself after taking into account the total number of all possible results.
+At first, roulette fans might find it a bit hard to grasp what probability is, as it is used to determine the likelihood of a certain outcome occurring after taking into account the total number of possible results.

-Probability can be given using fractions, decimals, or can be expressed using percentages.
-No matter the case, the value that is attached to probability cannot go over 100 and should not be lower than 0.
-The closer the value is to the 0%, the smaller the chances of that event to occur are, and conversely, the closer the value reaches to 100%, the greater the certainty that the event can come about will be.
+Probability can be expressed using fractions, decimals or percentages.
+In any case, the value attached to probability cannot exceed 100 nor be lower than 0.
+The closer the value is to 0%, the smaller the chances of the event occurring; conversely, the closer it is to 100%, the greater the certainty that the event will occur.

-When roulette is concerned, however, there will be 37 possible outcomes when playing European or French roulette and 38 possible outcomes when betting on American roulette.
+When it comes to roulette, however, there are 37 possible outcomes when playing European or French roulette and 38 possible outcomes when betting on American roulette.

-If we take this information into account, and we presume that European roulette is more to your liking, we can easily figure out what is the probability of each number to appear next time the wheel is spun.
+If we take this information into account, and we presume that European roulette is more to your liking, we can easily work out the probability of each number appearing the next time the wheel is spun.

 If we take 14 as an example, we will need to divide the number of ways in which players’ wagers on that number will be settled as winning ones, which in this case is just one, by the total number of possible combinations, which is 37.
 Therefore, we will get that the probability of 14 to turn out to be the winning number is 0.027 (1/37).